Saffarofski/UnixTime/README.md

 # UnixTime
-A simple library for arduino to creat Unix Time
+A simple library for arduino to create Unix Time

 How to use?
 Simple :